 A shower tower is a good way to give yourself a performance shower without including plumbing or extra costs.
-Most people investing in a shower tower do so as part of a minor remodel, rather than a brand new shower.
+Most people investing in it do so as part of a minor remodel, rather than a brand new shower.

 Bathroom showers come in nearly any size or shape that you desire.
-To meet code, your shower must be a minimum of 30-inches square.
-However, this is very small and often uncomfortable for people to bathe in, so the smallest recommended shower size is 36-inches square.
+To meet code, yours must be a minimum of 30-inches square.
+However, this is very small and often uncomfortable for people to bathe in, so the smallest recommended size is 36-inches square.

-Your shower can technically be any height as well, but to meet code, you need to either extend your tile or shower surround to 3-inches above your showerhead.
+It can technically be any height as well, but to meet code, you need to either extend your tile or surround to 3-inches above your showerhead.
 Or, you need to tile or otherwise cover your ceiling if your showerhead is on the ceiling or if it extends from the wall just below the ceiling.

 A half bathroom contains only a toilet and sink.
 These are often very small spaces that do not have room for a shower.
 To add a shower, you likely need to knock down a wall to take space from a nearby room or closet.